Is Whey Protein Good For You? Here's What 50 Studies Say

 Whey protein isolate (WPI)

-Extra filtration removes most fat and lactose from WPI, which results in a protein content of 90% or higher.
-This creates a purer protein source with minimal carbs and fats.
-To name just one example, WPI contains less than 1% lactose, so people with mild lactose intolerance can use it safely.
+Extra filtration removes most fat and lactose from WPI, which results in a purer protein source with minimal carbs and fats.
+This makes it a common choice for people with lactose sensitivity.

 The ultrafiltration process maximizes protein content in WPI, though it loses some natural nutrients found in WPC.
 The lower fat and carb content means fewer calories, making WPI perfect if you follow strict diet plans or cutting phases.